-What are SBA loans and how do they help your business?
+SBA loans: What are they and how do they work?

 If you’re struggling to secure financing for your business—whether for new equipment or startup costs—SBA loans could provide the support you need.

-SBA stands for the U.S. Small Business Administration, which backs SBA loans with a partial guaranty.
-A guaranty describes a promise to pay money if the other party cannot.
+SBA stands for the U.S. Small Business Administration, which backs SBA loans with a partial guarantee.
+A guarantee describes a promise to pay money if the other party can’t.
 This government-backed financing offers benefits for borrowers and lenders, increasing access to funds while reducing overall lending risk.

-Because of their broad applications, SBA loans support small businesses' launch, growth and development, helping business owners realize their goals.
+Learn more about how SBA loans can support small businesses’ launch, growth and development, helping business owners realize their goals.

-When applying for an SBA loan, the lender then applies for a guaranty.
-With an SBA guaranty, the lender reduces risk by guaranteeing they may still be paid if you default on payments.
+When you apply for an SBA loan, the lender then applies for a guarantee.
+With an SBA guarantee, the lender reduces risk by guaranteeing it may still be paid if you default on payments.
 The SBA may guarantee up to 85% of the loan value, depending on the type of loan, the lender and your eligibility.
 The borrower associated with the loan will also pay a fee to the SBA.

 SBA loans are available for small businesses to use for a variety of business expenses, including: